Free Consultation / 24 Hours a Day - (614) 500-3836

 • Fraudulent Drug Advertising — This offense is a fifth-degree felony.
 The possible prison term is 6 to 12 months, and you may be required to pay a fine of up to $2,500.
 It’s a fourth-degree felony if committed near a juvenile or a school, making the possible sentence 6 to 18 months and the possible fine up to $5,000.

-Additional Consequences of Conviction
+Consequences of Counterfeit Drug Conviction

 Conviction for a drug offense is a serious matter in Ohio.
 You face not only the prospect of months in prison and thousands of dollars in fines, but you also may find that the conviction interferes with your life in a number of other ways.